New York State Association of Counties' mission is to foster excellence in county government and unite the voice of New York’s county leaders.

-As the voice of county leaders throughout New York State, NYSAC is steadfast in communicating the needs and recommendations of our county officials to State lawmakers.
+As the voice of county leaders throughout New York State, NYSAC communicates the needs and recommendations of our county officials to State lawmakers.
 Local government is at the heart of New York State, and NYSAC is proud to represent the counties and their elected and appointed officials throughout New York.

 2. NYSAC is governed by a non-partisan 15-member Board of Directors, composed of county officials representing New York's 12 Judicial Districts.